What are Mineral Resources?

 Characteristics of Nonmetallic Mineral Resources

-- These minerals do not contain extractable metals in their chemical composition.
+- Do not contain extractable metals in their chemical composition

 Use of Minerals